lunchbag/hugo-blog/content/posts/fukuoka-culture-shock.md

 date = "2019-03-28T11:00:00-04:00"
 slug = "fukuoka-culture-shock"
 tags = []
-title = "Life in Fukuoka: On Society and Culture Shock"
+title = "Life in Fukuoka: On society and culture shock"

 +++
 <i>Disclaimer: This post is ripe with generalizations based on my observations as a foreigner in Fukuoka.
 Note that when I say “the Japanese”, I know not everyone here abides by these principles.
 And more than anything, I'm referring to the people we interact with day-to-day in Fukuoka, which is located near the country-side and is much less diverse than Tokyo.
 Please enjoy!</i>